Leroymilo/FurnitureFramework/doc/Templates/ReadMe.md

 ## Full CP Pack

-This is an example of how to make a Furniture Pack by putting it entirely in FF's Default Pack with Content Patcher
+This is an example of how to make a Furniture Pack by putting it entirely in FF's Default Pack with Content Patcher.
+Note that this type of pack still requires FF to work, but it allows the use of CP tokens and operations, which can be quite usefull.

+## i18n Example

+This is an example of how to incorporate i18n translations in your Furniture's names and descriptions, specifically how the i18n implementation interacts with [Variants](/doc/Furniture.md#variants).
+Please make sure to read the [documentation on i18n](https://stardewvalleywiki.com/Modding:Modder_Guide/APIs/Translation#i18n_folder) to understand how its files work (the "Reading translations" is not important here).

+## Custom Storage

+This is an example of a custom `FFStorage` Furniture with custom tabs and conditions.